Francisco Largo Caballero: Prime Minister of Spain

-The Barcelona May Days led to a governmental crisis that forced Caballero to resign on 17 May 1937.
-Juan Negrín, also a member of the PSOE, was appointed Prime Minister in his stead.
+The Barcelona May Days of 3 to 8 May 1937 led to a governmental crisis that forced Caballero to resign on 17 May 1937.
+His attempted defence of the POUM, one of the parties involved in the May Days, led to the opposition of various moderate pro-centralisation PSOE ministers like Indalecio Prieto and Jose Giral as well as the Communists, who seized the opportunity to walk out with their colleagues on Caballero, therefore crippling his government.
+Juan Negrín, also a member of the PSOE, was appointed prime minister in his stead.